ahmadsayed/hybrid-beyond-x86/README.md

 To give a sense of the performance impact of emulation find below some numbers I got from benchmarking s390x a machine on emulation vs the machine running on cloud, in this test I ran ubuntu 18.04 on s390x and benchmarked the time needed to executed different tasks.

-Notice that Qemu which is fastest than Hercules still on average ~ 10 to 50 times slower than the machine provided on Cloud.
+Notice that Qemu which is faster than Hercules still on average ~ 10 to 50 times slower than the machine provided on Cloud.

 #### Hercules s390x emulation